40 Things You Might Not Know About GIAF

 16. Druid Theatre Company’s first play as part of Galway Arts Festival was Island Protected by a Bridge of Glass, which was written and directed by Garry Hynes in 1979.

-17. James Thiérrée, whose Compagnie du Hanneton appeared in the 2003 & 2004 Festival, is a grandson of Charlie Chaplin.
+17. James Thiérrée, whose Compagnie du Hanneton appeared in the 2003 and 2004 Festival, is a grandson of Charlie Chaplin.
 His sister, Aurelia Thiérrée, appeared in the 2005 Festival with Aurelia's Oratorio.

 Aurelia Thiérrée in Aurelia's Oratorio